maxhbr/LDBcollector/scripts/README.md

 ## License

-This project is licensed under the [Apache License, Version 2.0](../LICENSE.md).
+This project is licensed under the [BSD 3-Clause "New" or "Revised" License](../LICENSE).

 Copyright (c) Siemens AG 2025 ALL RIGHTS RESERVED